ROBOTIS-GIT/emanual/docs/en/platform/op/maintenance.md

 ##### Example 2
 Replace the the right elbow (ID 5) with a new actuator with less software manipulation.

-Just like Method B disconnect all Dynamixels from the CM-730 but do not disconnect the power from CM-730 to Main Controller.
+Just like Method B disconnect all DYNAMIXEL from the CM-730 but do not disconnect the power from CM-730 to Main Controller.
 However in this case instead of the need for 2 3-pin TTL cables you'll only need 1.

 1. Connect the new actuator to any TTL port.
 2. Turn DARWIN-OP on and run [DXL Monitor].
-Do not worry about setting DARWIN-OP in the kneeling position during this procedure as the demo program will fail to run automatically due to the disconnected Dynamixels.
+Do not worry about setting DARWIN-OP in the kneeling position during this procedure as the demo program will fail to run automatically due to the disconnected DYNAMIXEL.
 Please set DARWIN-OP in a stable position (either sitting or laying down on its belly).
 3. Run **scan** and you will notice that all ID's will fail

   ![](/assets/images/platform/op/op_249.jpg)

 4. Change the baud rate on ID 200 from 1 Mbps to 57,600 bps by typing **wr 4 34**
-5. Run **scan** again and you'll notice the OK on ID 1 (remember that all new Dynamixels have default values 1 for ID and 34 for baud rate).
+5. Run **scan** again and you'll notice the OK on ID 1 (remember that all new DYNAMIXEL have default values 1 for ID and 34 for baud rate).

   ![](/assets/images/platform/op/op_250.jpg)